A Must Watch Curbside Parking Video for Any New Driver

 - Keep your left hand on the top (12 o'clock position) of the steering wheel.
 Try to keep the wheel straight without making large movements on the steering wheel.

 - Back up very slowly, covering the brake the entire time.
-If you do need to use the gas at all, apply very little pressure on the gas pedal.
+If you do need to accelerate at all, apply very little pressure on the accelerator.

 - Back up until the DMV examiner tells you to stop, and make sure to put the car into park (don't leave it in reverse).